 Three (3) Programs to Sign Up

-Meet the Academy's founders
+Meet the Academy's founder

 - Made his debut in First Division in 2001 with Danubio Fútbol Club, the same year in which they became champions of the Torneo Apertura (Opening Tournament) in Uruguay.

 - In 2002, he won the Torneo Clausura (Closing Tournament).

 - In 2003, he played in the Copa Sudamericana.

 - In 2004, he won with Danubio the Torneo Clasificatorio (Qualifying Tournament) and Torneo Clausura.
 He also led the national yearly chart with the team, consequently winning the Campeonato Uruguayo (Uruguayan Championship), which gave him the opportunity to play in the 2005 Copa Libertadores de América.